Xceptance/xlt-documentation/content/en/xtc/200-manual/060-project-configuration.md

     Which project wide configuration options you have and how to use them.
 ---

 To configure either a load test or monitoring project, select _Configuration_ in the project menu on the left.
-In the project configuration, there are several tabs for all kinds of settings that can be applied globally to the project.
-The contents and possible setting differ slightly depending on the project type (load test or monitoring), but most are fairly similar.
+In the project configuration, there are several tabs for all kinds of settings that will be applied globally to the project.
+The contents and possible settings differ slightly depending on the project type (load test or monitoring), but most are fairly similar.
 We will note below if a setting is only available for a specific project type.

 ## General